 In addition, if you are planning to retire in Idaho, this neighborhood should be on your must-see list.
 For many reasons, may be considered a retiree's dream neighborhood.
 According to Ä¢¹½ÊÓÆµ's exclusive analysis and metrics, it's peaceful and quiet, has above average safety from crime compared to other neighborhoods in Idaho, while also offering a diverse range of housing options.
 This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 97.8% of neighborhoods in ID.
 If a Idaho retirement is in your future, this neighborhood should be one of the places you visit.
 In addition to being an excellent choice for active retirees, this neighborhood is also a very good choice for highly educated executives.

-In addition, this neighborhood has wide open spaces, few people, and lots of space to stretch out.
-If you like locations that fit that description, you may like this neighborhood.
-Based on Ä¢¹½ÊÓÆµ's exclusive analysis, with only 18 people per square mile living here, this neighborhood is less crowded than 95.1% of America.
+In addition, uncrowded roads, rural America and space to be the individual you are.
+If you like these characteristics, this neighborhood may fit you.
+With just 18 residents per square mile, is less crowded than 95.1% of all U.S. neighborhoods.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to Ä¢¹½ÊÓÆµ's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The neighborhood stands out for its commute length, according to Ä¢¹½ÊÓÆµ's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 12.3% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than Ä¢¹½ÊÓÆµ found in 97.4% of all neighborhoods in America.

 The neighborhood has a higher proportion of its residents employed as executives, managers and professionals than 97.1% of the neighborhoods in America.
 In fact, 74.0% of the employed people here make a living as an executive, a manager, or other professional.
 With such a high concentration, this truly shapes the character of this neighborhood, and to a large degree defines what this neighborhood is about.